youranye/RPG-Game-Void-Quest/README.md

 * Character customization: Players can customize their character by choosing their name, species, and class, which affects their character stats and abilities.
 * Extendible world: The world is set up using data files, which means that new content can be added by simply adding more files.
 * Player choice: The player's choices affect their movement through the cave system.
-* Combat system: Players are able to fight enemies throughout their journey, and upgrade their equipment.
+* Combat system: Players are able to fight enemies throughout their journey.

 Output: Scenes are text-based, and printed out to the console.
 It shows the narrative text, status such as health, and options for progression.
 Input: Each option shown is lettered a, b, c, etc..
 Users can select one of the options shown by typing the corresponding letter.